aws/deep-learning-containers/available_images.md

  General Framework Containers (EC2, ECS, EKS, & SM support)
 ============================

-To use the following table, select your desired framework, as well as the kind of job you're starting, and the desired Python version.
-Your job type is either ``training`` or ``inference``.
-Your Python version is either ``py27``, ``py36``, or ``py37`` depending on availability.
-Plug this information into the replaceable portions of the URL as shown in the example URL.

-You can pin your version by adding the version tag to your URL as follows:

-     763104351884.dkr.ecr.us-east-1.amazonaws.com/tensorflow-training:2.4.1-cpu-py37-ubuntu18.04-v1.0

 | Framework         |Job Type	|Horovod Options|CPU/GPU 	|Python Version Options	|Example URL																						|
 |-------------------|-----------|---------------|-----------|-----------------------|---------------------------------------------------------------------------------------------------|